aroundajay/open-ai-laravel/README.md

-# OpenAI API Client in PHP
+# OpenAI API Client in PHP with Laravel Support

 <br />